lem-project/lem-project.github.io/content/en/usage/usage.md

 This feature currently only works to open projects on GitHub.
 We will expand it, pull requests are also possible.

+## Shell commands

+Use `Alt-x pipe-command` to run a shell command and display its result in a pop-up window.

+Contributions are under way…

 ## Terminal

 Open a terminal with `Alt-x terminal`.